spreadnroll/spreadnroll/README.md

 - **LinkedIn:** [Fabio Mariantoni](https://www.linkedin.com/in/fabio-mariantoni-42b3041bb)

 ## 🛠️ Projects
-- FurFind: A web app developed in an Agile/Scrum environment during a bootcamp, created with React to facilitate animal adoptions.
-You can find the code on GitHub - FurFind.
+- **FurFind:** A web app developed in an Agile/Scrum environment during a bootcamp, created with React to facilitate animal adoptions.
+You can find the code on [FurFind](https://github.com/develhope/FS26-Team1-Project3.git).

-- Lego Website Redesign: A frontend-only redesign of the Lego website, built using React.
+- **Lego Website Redesign:** A frontend-only redesign of the Lego website, built using React.
 Code available on [Lego redesign](https://github.com/develhope/FS26-Team1-Project1.git).

-- BetaShop: A prototype e-commerce web app built with Java Spring.
-The code is available on GitHub - BetaShop.
+- **BetaShop:** A prototype e-commerce web app built with Java Spring.
+The code is available on [BetaShop](https://github.com/spreadnroll/betashop.git).

 ## 📫 Contact
 Feel free to reach out to me on LinkedIn or through my GitHub profile for any collaboration or questions.